Sinn Fein set for first win in Northern Ireland election - NewsBreak

 Sinn Fein set for first win in Northern Ireland election

-BELFAST, Northern Ireland — (AP) — Irish nationalist party Sinn Fein was widely expected to become the largest group in the Northern Ireland Assembly for the first time, with vote-counting in this week's election resuming Saturday.
+BELFAST, Northern Ireland (AP) — Irish nationalist party Sinn Fein was widely expected to become the largest group in the Northern Ireland Assembly for the first time, with vote-counting resuming Saturday.

 A Sinn Fein win in the election would be a milestone for a party long linked to the Irish Republican Army, a paramilitary group that used bombs, bullets and other forms of violence to try to take Northern Ireland out of U.K. rule during decades of unrest.
 It would also bring Sinn Fein’s ultimate goal of a united Ireland a step closer.